-Staying consistent with content can sometimes be a difficult task for most marketers, and that’s when a content marketing template can be effective for editorial management.
+Staying consistent with content can sometimes be difficult for most marketers, and that’s when a content marketing template can be effective for editorial management.
 An editorial calendar helps you resolve this problem and stay organized.

-Why Do You Need an Editorial Calendar?
+Why do you Need an Editorial Calendar?

 There are plenty of content marketing templates available online.
 When it comes to an editorial calendar, you can find a digital template that is easy to use.
-Here are some reasons why you need an editorial calendar.
+Here are some reasons why you need an editorial calendar:

 Keeps your projects and ideas organized

-According to Alexandra Zelenko, DDI Development, “Without an editorial calendar in place, you will find it challenging to deliver regular, varied content that is relevant to the needs of your audience.”
+According to Alexandra Zelenko, DDI Development, “Without an editorial calendar template in place, you will find it challenging to deliver regular, varied content that is relevant to the needs of your audience.”

-2. Keeps you on track and helps meet deadlines
+It keeps you on track and helps meet deadlines

 Content planning can become a daunting task without a proper content marketing template.
 If you do not have deadlines in place, you tend to work at your own pace, often missing timelines.
 To stay on track and get work done on time, it is vital to have an editorial calendar template to help teams function better.
 When you have clear deadlines along with a proper tool for enforcing them, you get more work done on time.

-3. Helps with team collaboration
+Helps with team collaboration

 According to Matt Solar, nDash.co, “Don’t put yourself in a position to be the only source of idea generation.
 Enable other team members or freelance subject matter experts to help you with the ideation of content marketing.”

-4. Helps outline and assign tasks
+Helps outline and assign tasks

-5. Helps recycle content
+Helps recycle content

-How to Optimize Your Editorial Calendar
+How to Optimize your Editorial Calendar?

 Here are a few simple tips on how you can optimize your editorial calendar in the best way possible.

-- Choose your schedule and stick to It
+Choose your schedule and stick to it.

 At first, using a content marketing template might seem like an overwhelming task.
 When you download an editorial calendar template, you might have questions like, where do I begin?
 When should I publish content?
 How often should I post?